AdobeDocs/uxp-photoshop-plugin-samples/wasm-rust-sample/README.md

 This will build a production version of the plugin and place it in `dist`.
 It will not update every time you make a change to the source files.

 **Note:** Since UXP does not have implicit access to `localhost` for leveraging a development server, this plugin uses inline WebAssembly to work properly.
-In `js/index.js` this file is included:
+As such, you'll find the following import in `js/index.js`:

 ```
-import encodedRust from './uxp-wasm';
+import encodedRust from './uxp.wasm';
 ```

 When the build script is triggerred, this JS file with the inline WebAssembly is generated.
 Should you wish to generate this file yourself, execute the following commands:

 ```
-$ yarn wasm:build   # compile the Rust crate to WebAssembly
-$ yarn wasm:inline  # generate JS file containing the inline WebAssembly data
+$ yarn inlinewasm   # generate JS file containing the inline WebAssembly data
 ```

 ## Launching in Photoshop